 Some countries require you to have an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter.
 For example, Saudi Arabia requires proof of vaccination against certain types of meningitis for visitors arriving for the Hajj and Umrah pilgrimages.

 Many tropical countries in Africa and South America won't accept travellers from an area where there's yellow fever unless they can prove they've been vaccinated against it.

 You should get advice at least eight weeks before you're due to travel, as some jabs need to be given well in advance.

 Not all vaccinations are available free on the NHS, even if they're recommended for travel to a certain area.

-Download a travel enquiry form from the link and either email or call into the pharmacy.
 Our staff will be happy to help with any travel questions you may have and a private consultation room is available to discuss your needs prior to travel.

 NHS Health Checks